Cyropaedia: Book Three

-Cyrus leads his men up the hill, but Tigranes informs him that his Armenian soldiers cannot hold against the enemy.
-For the Chaldaeans are known for having the fiercest warriors in the region.
-In response, Cyrus orders the Armenians to feint a retreat to reel in the Chaldaean soldiers into his more experienced melee troops.
-Cyrus's plan works causing the enemy to retreat and take control of the high ground.
-Messengers are sent to the Armenian King asking him to bring builders to help build the fort.
-Medical assistance is given to the Chaldaean prisoners and Cyrus makes them an offer.
-He will set the prisoners free to go back to their people and can decide if they want to make peace or continue the war.
-After the prisoners leave the Armenian King shows up with his workers giving praises for Cyrus's victory.
+Cyrus leads his men up the hill, but Tigranes informs him that his Armenian soldiers cannot hold the hill against the enemy.
+The Chaldaeans are reputed to have the fiercest warriors in the region.
+In response, Cyrus orders the Armenians to feint a retreat, with the expectation that the Chaldaean soldiers will pursue them only to be surrounded by Cyrus's more experienced melee troops.
+Cyrus's plan works, causing the enemy to retreat and take control of the high ground.
+Messengers are sent to the Armenian King, asking him to bring builders to help build the fort.
+Medical assistance is given to the Chaldaean prisoners.
+Cyrus then makes them an offer: He will set the prisoners free to go back to their people and ask them to decide whether they want to make peace or continue the war.
+After the prisoners leave, the Armenian King shows up with his workers giving praises for Cyrus's victory.
 The Chaldaeans return to accept the peace offering.
-During the discussion Cyrus offers terms to both sides by being able to use each other lands to build up resources they have little of.
-The Chaldaeans are allowed to use the Armenian flat land for farming crops and the Armenians can use the Chaldaean hilly lands for pastures.
+During the discussion, Cyrus offers new terms to both sides: They will be able to use each other's lands to build up resources that they have little of.
+The Chaldaeans are allowed to use the Armenian flatlands for cultivating crops, and the Armenians are allowed to use the Chaldaean hilly lands for pastures.
 Both nations also agree to allow marriage between the citizens and help each other in times of war.

 Cyrus takes his forces to meet up with Cyaxares at Media.
-Upon arriving Cyrus gives over the loot taken in battle to his Uncle.
-He presses Cyaxares to move against the enemy first mentioning that they should not meet the enemy in their lands.
-Cyaxares agrees and gathers his forces to join Cyrus on the march.
+Upon arriving, Cyrus gives over the loot taken in battle to his Uncle.
+He presses Cyaxares to move against the enemy, first mentioning that they should not meet the enemy in their lands.
+Cyaxares agrees, and gathers his forces to join Cyrus on the march.
 Persians, Medes, and Armenians invade the Assyrian lands.
-Enemy scouts see the advancing army and report back to the king.
+Enemy scouts see the advancing army, and report back to the king.
 The Assyrian king summons his forces and goes out to meet Cyrus in battle.
-When the two armies are close to each other neither wants to be the one to advance.
+When the two armies are close to each other, neither wants to be the one to advance.
 The Assyrian forces set up a defensive entrenchment around their camp.
-Cyaxares wants to attack, but Cyrus informs him that once the enemy sees the smaller force then the Assyrians would not hold back against them.
-Cyrus is still given the order from his uncle to attack and obeys the command.
-Chrysantas and other officers bring information that they capture Assyrian deserters to Cyrus.
+Cyaxares wants to attack, but Cyrus informs him that once the enemy sees the smaller force, the Assyrians would not hold back against them.
+Cyrus is still given the order from his uncle to attack; he obeys the command.
+Chrysantas and other officers bring information that they captured Assyrian deserters to Cyrus.
 He learns that a small detachment of the enemy army is on the march with the rest station at the camp.
-Cyrus presses on the attack saying to his men, "Brave men to the front!
+Cyrus presses on the attack, saying to his men: "Brave men to the front!
 Who follows me?
 Who will lay the first Assyrian low?"
-Cyrus's soldiers clash with the Assyrians and quickly put them on the retreat.
-The fighting continues to take place at the enemy camp, but Cyrus orders his soldiers to pull back worried that reinforcements will overrun them.
+Cyrus's soldiers clash with the Assyrians, and quickly force them to retreat.
+The fighting continues to take place at the enemy camp, but Cyrus orders his soldiers to pull back, concerned that enemy reinforcements might overrun them.